reactjs/react.dev/content/docs/hooks-overview.md

 *Hooks* are a new addition in React 16.8.
 They let you use state and other React features without writing a class.

 Hooks are [backwards-compatible](/docs/hooks-intro.html#no-breaking-changes).
 This page provides an overview of Hooks for experienced React users.
 This is a fast-paced overview.
-If you get confused, look for a yellow box like this:
+If you get confused, look for a gray box like this:

 >Detailed Explanation
 >
 >Read the [Motivation](/docs/hooks-intro.html#motivation) to learn why we're introducing Hooks to React.

-**↑↑↑ Each section ends with a yellow box like this.** They link to detailed explanations.
+**↑↑↑ Each section ends with a gray box like this.** They link to detailed explanations.

 ## 📌 State Hook {#state-hook}